alicepsz98/alicepsz98/README.md

 ### 👨‍💻️ About me
 <p>I'm FullStack Web Developer. <br>
-Formed in web development FullStack, by Labenu, a school that in its teaching methodology brings a real experience of the day to day work of a developer.
+I study computer science and I formed in full-stack web development at Labenu.
+First contact with the area in 2018, starting studies with web design, by COTI.
-First contact with the area in 2018, starting studies with a Web Design course, by COTI - RJ.</p>
+I currently work with front-end development at ClassQuest.</p>

 ---